alexeysas/sdc-behavioral-cloning/writeup_template.md

 [image6]: ./examples/flipped.png "Flipped Image"
 [image7]: ./examples/recovery.png "Recovery Image"

-## Model Architecture and Training Strategy
+Technicaly we need to predict steering angle based on the camera images captured from the vehicle.
+Actualy vehicle has three cameras which appeared to be extremly useful addition in the result.

-### Solution Design Approach
+## Solution Design Approach

-The overall strategy for deriving a model architecture was to start from a simple convolutional network similar to LeNeT arcjirecture:
+The overall strategy to complete the project was to start from a simple convolutional network (for example similar to LeNeT arhitecture:

 ![alt text][image1]

-I thought this model might be appropriate because convolutional neural networks are pretty good for image recognition and classification.
-So I've started from one of the simpliest well-known architectures as a base.
+I think that this model might be appropriate because convolutional neural networks are pretty good for image recognition and classification.
+In spite of we have regression task So I've started from one of the simpliest well-known architectures as a base.

 Also as a simple dataset for training - I've collected two laps of data for the first track.
 My goal for now was not to fight over-fitting but make sure that model able to learn the track.